SBWL Data Science

 SBWL 5: Data Science LAB (PI 2.0)

 The final course of the SBWL is focusing on group projects.
 The different projects will be presented in a joint workshop with data coaches (members of the involved institutes and industry partners).
 The student groups have the chance to work on practical problems front-to-end while interact actively with the data coaches on their topic.
-The data coaches will offer real life data sets (derived from operational applications or an open data area) and tools.
-We have been in touch with several companies to provide a broad spectrum of perspectives and examples, e.g. also in the framework of the Internet-Offensive.
-The coordination of the projects will take place within 2 parallel courses with one coordinator each, who can supervise 4-5 groups with 3-5 students.
+The goal of this final course is to solve a practical use case in a joint group of 3-4 students, with a focus on applying what you learnt in the courses 1-3 by conducting a real Data Science project as a teal (project planning, interaction with a "customer", teamwork and team coordination).
+The data coaches will offer real life data sets (derived from operational applications or an open data area) or also tools.
+The coordination of the projects will take place within 2 parallel courses by the respective course coordinators, who supervise 7-8 groups with 3-4 students.
+In joint kickoff and final presentation sessions the projects are first introduced and teams are formed, whereupon - in the end of the semester the results of all projects are being presented and discussed in the plenary.

 To successfully succeed students will have to: